slushysnowman/aws-csv-processor/README.md

 * Run `cdk synth` to check that cdk setup is valid
 * Run `cdk deploy` to deploy using the AWS credentials you have configured.
 ** If using a profile then do `cdk deploy --profile {profile_name}`

+## Testing the functionality

+Hopefully any CSV can be used to test the functionality, with 3 conditions:
+* The CSV must be comma-separated
+* The CSV must have named columns
+* One of the columns must be named 'customer_id'

+Samples that can be used for testing can be found in sample-csvs: sample-csvs/sample-bad.csv - this one will fail sample-csvs/sample-good.csv - this one will work